Find the best practice amp to help you progress faster. Our resident guitar teacher cuts to the chase to give you his stand-out picks.

 Being part of Fender’s Mustang line, the LT 25 is unapologetically a full-on amp modeler, with 25 digital effects, 50 presets, and 20 amp models.
 These are more than enough to cover a wide variety of musical styles.

 As expected, its best voicings are ones that emulate classic Fender tube amps.
 They get the sparkle down nicely, albeit lacking a bit in the low end, because of its smaller speaker.
-Low to mid-gain amp models also sound quite good, with enough sensitivity to reproduce the nuances of your playing, great for fine-tuning your technique.
+Low to mid-gain amp models also sounds quite good, with enough sensitivity to reproduce the nuances of your guitar playing, which is great for fine-tuning your technique.

 While it can cross over to high-gain territory, the result is not as good, mostly because the small speaker gives it a trebly voicing, and lacks the heavy bass that modern metal tones need.